 Or, absence thereof…

-In comedy — specifically ongoing comedy series, either sit-coms or novel series — there will be no anagnorisis on the part of the main character.
+In comedy — specifically ongoing comedy series, either sit-coms or novel series — there will be no Anagnorisis on the part of the main character.
 Comical characters are highly flawed, and if they were to learn from their experiences they would get boring and staid.
 George Costanza never learns from his errors.
 Nor does Greg Heffley.
-Even when a comedic character does have a minor anagnorisis, they’ll have forgotten it by the beginning of the next story.
+Even when a comedic character does have a minor Anagnorisis, they’ll have forgotten it by the beginning of the next story, arriving in statu nascendi.

 If it’s a stand-alone comedy story, however, the main character is quite likely to learn a big lesson.
 Groundhog Day is one example.

-What does happen, though, especially in comedies for children: The audience has a minor anagnorisis.
-Spongebob Squarepants stars characters who never learn, yet each episode is mock-didactic.
+What does happen, though, especially in comedies for children: The audience has a minor Anagnorisis.
+Spongebob Squarepants features characters who never learn, yet each episode is mock-didactic.
 For the viewer.
 (Didacticism is coded as mock-didacticism in comedy.)
+Episodes end like a Charles Perrault fairytale, with a summary of a moral lesson.

 Likewise, in Courage The Cowardly Dog, the viewer is reminded of the exact same lesson over and over — be nice to others because they can help you out.
 (Listen to Courage because he’s always the first to detect baddies.)